SalomePlatform/adao/doc/en/glossary.rst

       to 1, a "good" estimation leading to a parameter "close" to 1.

    analysis
-      The optimal state estimation through a data assimilation or optimization procedure.
+      It is the optimal state estimated through a data assimilation or optimization procedure.

    background
-      The *a priori* known state, which is not optimal, and is used as a rough estimate, or a "best estimate", before an optimal estimation.
+      It is a part (chosen to be modified) of the system state representation, representation known *a priori* or initial one, which is not optimal, and which is used as a rough estimate, or a "best estimate", before an optimal estimation.

    innovation
       Difference between the observations and the result of the simulation based